Andrettin/Wyrmsun/readme.txt

 - Increased the reaction range of AI units.
 - Improved AI response to attacks.

+* Heroes
+- Persistent heroes now carry over experience (previously only their level was saved).

 * Map Editor
 - It is now possible to to set magic prefixes and suffixes to mines.
 - Revamped the player properties editing menu.